leungwensen/zfinder/readme.markdown

 ## thanks to

-This project is built on top of all these fantastic projects:
+Zfinder is built on top of all these fantastic projects:

 * [avoidwork/filesize.js](https://github.com/avoidwork/filesize.js)
 * [chjj/marked](https://github.com/chjj/marked)